 Another great stop on the road from Yellowstone to Glacier is Kalispell located on Highway 93, which follows the western periphery of Flathead Lake.

 Kalispell is a fun place to spend a day before heading onwards.
-You can take a trolley tour to see the city while learning about some of its history, as well as eat, shop and drink at local breweries or take a guided tour of the impressive Conrad Mansion and gardens.
+Tour to see the city while learning about some of its amazing shops downtown, as well as eat and drink at many of the local restaurants or breweries.

-or those wanting an outdoor adventure, you’ll enjoy Herron Park, located around 10 minutes from downtown Kalispell.
+For those wanting an outdoor adventure, you’ll enjoy Herron Park, located around 10 minutes from downtown Kalispell.
 The park has 44 acres of land and 15 miles of trails where you can hike, bike or ride horseback.
+You can also check out Lone Pine State Park which has trails and scenic overlooks – the best part is that you can hike as much or as little as you want.
+The scenic overlook is just steps away from the parking lot too, which is another one of the best things to do in Kalispell if you want some fresh air and mountain views!

-There are also some breathtaking views to behold of the mountains surrounding the city.
+There are also some breathtaking views to behold of the mountains surrounding the city, this was one of our favorite places to stay on our road trip to Glacier National Park!

 Our final suggestion for amazing stops between Yellowstone National Park to Glacier National Park is Whitefish, north on Highway 93 from Kalispell right on the beautiful Whitefish Lake.